-Each year one of our member municipalities hosts our Annual Conference.
-This offers an opportunity to showcase the best of a city or region on the international stage.
-The most recent meetings were held in Malmö/Lomma, Sweden (2017), Aalborg, Denmark (2018) and Velsen, the Netherlands (2019).
+Our Annual Conference is also an opportunity to showcase the best of a city or region on the international stage, with one of our member municipalities playing host to the meeting each year.
+For example, the most recent meetings were held in Malmö/Lomma, Sweden (2017), Aalborg, Denmark (2018) and Velsen, the Netherlands (2019).

 We also conduct research, produce reports and write best practice guidelines.
 We work in collaboration with academics, research institutions and other organisations to ensure that the information and evidence-base used to back up our lobbying is both accurate and contemporary.

 For example, see our work on microplastic pollution from artificial sports pitches, net cuttings pollution from the fishing industry and microplastic emissions from textiles.